Make Up Products in Japan’s Drugstores (Part 3B)

 Blusher

 I am not into make-up because a dermatologist once told me that my breakout was due to layers of sunblock and make-up blocking my pores.
-So, I try not to put on make up (except eyeliner and eye concealer).
+So, I try not to put on makeup (except eyeliner and eye concealer).
 Why am I telling you this?
-Because I’m not a fan of make up and prefer breathable mineral make up, but I totally fell in love with Canmake Cream Cheek!
+I’m not a fan of makeup and prefer breathable mineral makeup, but I totally fell in love with Canmake Cream Cheek!
 I was still contemplating whether to get it.
 Turns out there’s a good reason it’s highly raved, in Cosme’s top ranks for a few years and paraben-free.
 Most importantly, it’s affordable (¥580, S$7.30).

 I didn’t know how to use it for the first time.
 It’s a cake in gel form.
-I tried using a brush but it didn’t work.
+I tried using a brush, but it didn’t work.
 So I swiped some of the gel and dabbed it on my cheek.
 I was shocked by the chunk of red.
 I hurriedly used my finger to rub and spread the redness around my cheek.
 Then there it was, a beautiful glow!
-The gel became silky-soft and powdery when I applied to my cheeks.
+The gel became silky-soft and powdery when I applied it to my cheeks.
 It was like magic!
 I love it because it’s really compact to bring out in my carry-on.
-Also when I’m outside, I can do a quick touch up without the hassle of a brush.
-It’s like whipping out a lipstick, swipe and be out of the toilet in no time.
+Also, when I’m outside, I can do a quick touch-up without the hassle of a brush.
+It’s like whipping out a lipstick, swiping and being out of the toilet in no time.

-Correct Technique: Simply dot and press the color onto your cheeks a few times, and subsequently stroke the color to blend it, as though joining up the dots.
+Correct Technique: Simply dot and press the colour onto your cheeks a few times, and subsequently stroke the colour to blend it, as though joining up the dots.

 www.canmake.com/en/item/detail/69